Whitehat-Senior/Sample-repo/README.md

-# Whitehat-Leaderboard
+# Sample repo
-Leaderboard for community members
+for learning git